2023 Global Amendments to the Base gTLD Registry Agreement (RA), Specification 13, and 2013 Registrar Accreditation Agreement (RAA)

 Voting Progress

-Below are graphic representations of progress of the vote towards the two thresholds required to achieve Registry Operator Approval and Brand Registry Operator Approval, and the threshold required to achieve Registrar Approval.
+Below are graphic representations of the final votes towards the two thresholds required to achieve Registry Operator Approval and Brand Registry Operator Approval, and the threshold required to achieve Registrar Approval.

 Registry Operators and Brand Registry Operators Vote